-3.2.16 Repeat Section 3.2.4 to 3.2.15 for each additional location as determined from Section 3.2.3.
-3.3 Sampling procedure for aggregate from completed stockpiles using a shovel.
-3.3.1 Use this procedure to sample completed stockpiles of coarse or fine aggregate using a shovel where a front- end loader is not available.
-The preference for sampling is to use a front-end loader.
-3.3.2 Determine the minimum number of samples required for approval based on TxDOT's Guide Schedule frequency for concrete or retaining wall select backfill.
-3.3.3 Identify the sampling locations by dividing the stockpile in approximately equal sectors based on the number of samples determined from Section 3.3.2.
-Aggregate must be sampled from a minimum of two sectors or locations for acceptance.
-3.3.4 Identify locations within each sector from the top third, at the mid-point, and bottom third of the stockpile.
-Sampling must be performed in no less than these three increments.
-3.3.5 Dig a small trench into the stockpile at each location approximately 1 ft. deep and 3 ft. in diameter.
-Note 3-A board may be shoved vertically into the stockpile just above the point of sampling to prevent segregation from coarser aggregate rolling down during sampling.
-3.3.6 Do not use the aggregate removed from the trenched area as a part of the sample.
-3.3.7 Shovel aggregate from the stockpile into clean sample bags or containers from the innermost part of the trench.
-Minimize larger sized aggregate falling back into the trench.
-Note 4-When sampling sands, sampling tubes of at least 1-1/4 in. diameter may be used where experience has indicated representative samples cannot be obtained otherwise.
-3.3.8 Seal and label the sample bags or containers.
-3.3.9 Repeat Section 3.3.4 to 3.3.8 for each additional location as determined from Section 3.3.3.
-3.4 Sampling procedure for aggregate when sampling during concrete production at mixing plant/site.
-3.4.1 Use this procedure to sample coarse or fine aggregate at concrete mixing plants/sites during production from bays or stockpiles that are not accessible in three directions and for Optimized Aggregate Gradation (OAG) concrete.
-The preference for sampling is to use a front-end loader.
-Only use a shovel when a front-end loader is not available.
-3.4.2 Identify the center of the open face of the aggregate bay.
-3.4.3 Sample at this location using a front-end loader according to Section 3.2.
-3.4.4 Sample at this location using a shovel when a front-end loader is not available according to Sections 3.3.
-3.4.5 Sample at additional locations when the face of the open bay or face of the stockpile is significantly wide.
-Chose a minimum of two locations approximately equal offset from the center.
-3.5 Sampling Procedure for Flexible Base Stockpiles.
-3.5.1 Identify four locations around the perimeter of the stockpile that represent the approximate quarter-points of the stockpile.
+- 5.1 Use this procedure to sample completed stockpiles of coarse or fine aggregate using a shovel where a frontend loader is not available.
+The preference for sampling is to use a front-end loader. - 5.2 Determine the minimum number of samples required for acceptance based on TxDOT's Guide Schedule frequency for concrete or retaining wall select backfill. - 5.2.1 There is no minimum number of samples required for quality control testing. - 5.3 Identify the sampling locations by dividing the stockpile in approximately equal sectors based on the number of samples determined from Section 5.2.
+Aggregate must be sampled from a minimum of two sectors or different locations for acceptance. - 5.4 Identify locations within each sector from the top third, at the mid-point, and bottom third of the stockpile.
+Sampling must be performed in no less than these three increments. - 5.5 Dig a small trench into the stockpile at each location approximately 1 ft. deep and 3 ft. in diameter. - 5.6 A board may be shoved vertically into the stockpile just above the point of sampling to prevent segregation from coarser aggregate rolling down during sampling. - 5.7 Do not use the aggregate removed from the trenched area as a part of the sample. - 5.8 Shovel aggregate from the stockpile into clean sample bags or containers from the innermost part of the trench.
+Minimize larger sized aggregate falling back into the trench. - 5.8.1 When sampling sands, sampling tubes of at least 1-1/4 in. diameter may be used where experience has indicated representative samples cannot be obtained otherwise. - 5.9 Seal and label the sample bags or containers. - 5.10 Repeat Section 5.4 5.9 for each additional location as determined from Section 5.2.